By , , and

 EN-A6 X

-For EN-A1, while the proctoring system does align with the learning goal, rigorous evidence about enhancement of learning goals is not provided and hence Level 2 is selected.
-For EN-A2, the proctoring system is very narrow in focus and only supports the traditional metric of detection of cheating - resulting in Level 3.
-For EN-A3, as the choice to use this proctoring system was made by the EI without consulting the educators, it is not applicable.
-EN-A4 is marked as Level 2 because the tools supports online assessment but the support of other learning goals is implicit.
-EN-A5 and EN-A6 are marked as NA because the proctoring system is not being used for learning.
-For EN-A7, the use of this system seems to be based on factors such as cost-cutting and easy student monitoring during exams.
+For EN-A1, while the proctoring tool does align with the learning goal, rigorous evidence about enhancement of learning goals is not provided and hence selects Level 2.
+For EN-A2, the proctoring tool is very narrow in focus and only supports the traditional metric of detection of cheating - resulting in Level 2.
+For EN-A3, as the choice to use this proctoring tool was made by the educational institution without consulting the educators, it is marked as Level 2.
+EN-A4 is marked as Level 2 because the tool supports online assessment but the support of other learning goals is implicit.
+EN-A5 and EN-A6 are marked as NA because the proctoring tool is not being used for learning.
+For EN-A7, the use of this tool seems to be based on factors such as cost-cutting and easy student monitoring during exams.
 There is some critical evaluation but it is partial and hence it is marked as Level 2.
-Lastly, for EN-A8, AI literacy does not come into the picture but students are passive users of the technology - resulting in selection of Level 3.
+Lastly, for EN-A8, AI literacy does not come into the picture but students are passive users of the tool - resulting in selection of Level 2.

 Prof. Peters then moves forward to the value of Non-discrimination.